 A watercolor painting for beginners with a simple process.
-To avoid drawing a cluster of flowers, I have taken a decorative approach.
+To avoid drawing a cluster of flowers, I have taken a decorative a

 Estimated reading time: 5 minutes